YassinePerso/FREELANCE-Front-Project/README.md

 Here is the anonymized version of the project that I've done for a Freelancer who wanted to create his own E-shop to be able to sell his good quality products.

 - It was made with React and Redux.
-- Had a loy of fun on this project.
+- Had a lot of fun on this project.
+- Feel free to check it !

                          ####################################################################################################